If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Town Bridge/TromSolo

-An unused music track found in the game's files called "Town Bridge" plays a short lighthearted introduction, plays all the way through the main theme of LEGO Island, and awkwardly transitions into a strange lower-pitched segment.
+An unused music track found in the game's files called "Town Bridge" plays a short lighthearted introduction, goes all the way through the main theme of LEGO Island, and awkwardly transitions into a strange lower-pitched segment.
 The last segment can be found individually as "TromSolo", but it isn't used either.

-In the original soundtrack, the title track includes both segments in succession before looping back to the main theme, suggesting Town Bridge and TromSolo are leftovers from when the OST was converted to MIDI and just weren't reused for anything in the game.
+In the original soundtrack, the title track includes both segments in succession before looping back to the main theme, suggesting that Town Bridge and TromSolo are leftovers from when the OST was converted to MIDI and just weren't reused for anything in the game.

 (Source: Bricks to Bytes)